funvill/funvill.github.io/_posts/2017-02-01-notes-from-february_2017.md

 ## Tips and tricks

-* [Four column ASCII](https://garbagecollected.org/2017/01/31/four-column-ascii/) - A better way of looking at the standard ascii table.
+- [Four column ASCII](https://garbagecollected.org/2017/01/31/four-column-ascii/) - A better way of looking at the standard ascii table.
-* [A Simple Signaling and Protocol Method Determines Device Physical Location](https://www.maximintegrated.com/en/app-notes/index.mvp/id/4037) - Application note that describes how to find the physical location of a 1-Wire sensor on a wire.
+- [A Simple Signaling and Protocol Method Determines Device Physical Location](https://www.maximintegrated.com/en/app-notes/index.mvp/id/4037) - Application note that describes how to find the physical location of a 1-Wire sensor on a wire.

+## Articles

+- [Page weight matters on Youtube](http://blog.chriszacharias.com/page-weight-matters) - Optimizing the weight of a page, slowed down the overall page load times, because a large numbers of people who were previously unable to use YouTube before were suddenly able to.

 ## Fiction

-* [Novel Updates](http://www.novelupdates.com/) - Human translated novels, Chinese.
+- [Novel Updates](http://www.novelupdates.com/) - Human translated novels, Chinese.
 Korean and Japanese to English.

 ## Art/Paper